Abtenau healing water

 The deeply cut Lammertal, the numerous caves in the Tennengebirge, countless streams, rivers and lakes: the abundance and primal power of water can be seen and experienced at every step in Abtenau.

 In 1863 a thirsty hunter discovered the two Abtenau springs.
 At that time the hunter was quite surprised by the salty, bitter taste.
 It quickly became clear that this was a very special type of water.

-It is an inconspicuous crevice, about five kilometers from the center of Abtenau, from which the Rupertus and Anna springs gush.
+It is an inconspicuous rock crevice, almost five kilometers from the center of Abtenau, from which the Rupertus and Anna springs gush.
 Their water is particularly rich in sodium, potassium, chloride and sulfate.

 The people in the Lammertal knew about its healing properties over 100 years ago.
 In 1871 what was then the "Zwieselbad" was built around the spring, whereby the healing water was mainly used for inhalations, drinking cures and baths.

-From 1930 the healing water was even bottled, labeled and sold and could therefore also be used for drinking cures outside of Abtenau.
+From 1930, the healing water was then even bottled, labeled and sold and could thus also be used outside of Abtenau for drinking cure applications.

 But then the Abtenau bath was increasingly forgotten.
 As part of a clinical study by the Institute for Ecomedicine at the Paracelsus Medical Private University Salzburg the Tennengau health treasure is now being brought back to life.